AntonioRedondo/AnotherMonitor/README.md

 #### Retrieving processes info since Android O 8.0 (API 26, Autunm 2017)

-In Android 8.0 Google once again has made undocumented changes and has restricted even more the access to the `proc` file system.
+In Android 8.0 Google once again has made more undocumented changes and has further restricted the access to the `proc` file system.
 Until now it was possible to at least get process info of the process running the app and total CPU usage.
 This does not work any more.
 Furthermore [ActivityManager.getRunningServices(int)](https://developer.android.com/reference/android/app/ActivityManager.html#getRunningServices(int)) is being deprecated, alternative method which could be used to access processes info.
-AnotherMonitor running on devices with Android 8.0 will only show memory usage, but not total CPU usage or CPU usage for any process, includind the own app process.
+AnotherMonitor running on devices with Android 8.0 will only show memory usage, but not total CPU usage or CPU usage for any process, including the own app process.

 ## Resolving dependencies